Leilatha/Suites/dbserver/dbserver/API.md

 Get User Suites
 ---------------
 This request is for getting a list of the authenticated user's suites.
-Send a GET request, and you will get as a response a JSON list of objects of the form:
+Send a GET request, and you will get as a response a JSON list of objects of the form (core/Suite.java):
 ```
 {
   "id" : 420,